CPD: Man charged in connection to death of missing Logan Square woman

 CHICAGO — A man has been charged in connection to the death of Brittany Battaglia, a woman who went missing in Logan Square last Friday.

-According to the Chicago Police Department, 34-year-old Genesis Silva was charged Wednesday with one felony count of concealing homicidal death, and one misdemeanor count of obstructing a police officer in connection to an incident that happened in the 2000 block of North Kimball Avenue.
+According to the Chicago Police Department, 34-year-old Genesis Silva — a registered sex offender — was charged Wednesday with one felony count of concealing homicidal death, and one misdemeanor count of obstructing a police officer in connection to her murder.

 On Monday night, CPD officers were seen going in and out of an apartment in the 2000 block of North Kimball Avenue, collecting evidence from a crime scene where a woman’s body was discovered.